 Medical Transcription Course: Eligibility Criteria

-- Academic IELTS score is required.
+- IELTS Academic/TOEFL iBT score is required.

 Note: These are general eligibility requirements, any specific prerequisite or requirement can be checked directly on the university or college website.

 Career Prospects after Medical Transcription Course

 The growing rates of chronic conditions and aging population around the world will continue to increase the demand for healthcare services.
 With a growing number of medical procedures and tests, medical transcription is essentially required.
 The top employment sectors that you can target after finishing your medical transcription course are as follows:

 - Government Jobs